‘Daddy, I feel sick.’ So came the call from the back. Seconds later, he was covered in vomit. So was his seat, his toys

 Motion sickness is no fun.
 It is no fun for the person who suffers from it, and it is no fun for the person who has to clean it up.
 That is you, by the way.

-The key thing is that you are prepared and that you have a survival kit if it does happen.
+The critical thing is that you are prepared and have a survival kit if it happens.

 Good luck on your travels!